 8. Walk by the seaside in Troon

-Troon is a very cute little town on the seaside in the north of Ayrshire.
+Troon is a very cute little town on the seaside and one of the prettiest places to visit in Ayrshire.
 Have a walk along its long seafront.
-There is a beach here with some lovely sand.
+There is a beach in Troon with some lovely sand.

 9. Drive the Coast road A77